 Dental consonants are produced by pressing the tip or blade of the tongue against the teeth.
-Dental consonants include for example the [th] in the word that.
+Dental consonants include, for example, the [th] in the word that.

-Alveolar consonants are produced in the part of the mouth which is located behind the upper teeth.
-Phones like [s], or [z] are made when the tip of the tongue is placed against the alveolar ridge.
+Alveolar consonants are produced in the part of the mouth that is located behind the upper teeth.
+Phones like [s] or [z] are made when the tip of the tongue is placed against the alveolar ridge.

-Palatal sounds are produced at the roof of the mouth which is also called palate.
+Palatal sounds are produced at the roof of the mouth, which is also called the palate.
 If the front of the tongue is placed close to the palate, this will produce sounds like the [y] in yak.
-Palato-alveolar phones such as the [sh] in the word ship can be produced when pressing the tongue against the back of the alveolar ridge.
+Palato-alveolar phones, such as the [sh] in the word ship, can be produced by pressing the tongue against the back of the alveolar ridge.